Galerie des Champs-Elysées: History

 The Galerie des Champs-Elysées was located in the 8th arrondissement of Paris, France during the late 19th century.
 It took its name from the iconic Parisian avenue of Champs-Élysées.
-The gallery, situated at 72 avenue des Champs-Élysées and rue de Ponthieu, was primarily used for public meetings, dances, and banquets, rented by its owners, Fabre et Cie, to various tenants.
+The gallery, situated at 72 avenue des Champs-Élysées and rue de Ponthieu, was primarily used for public meetings, dances, and banquets and rented by its owners, Fabre et Cie, to various tenants.
 The Galerie des Champs-Élysées was designed by French architect Eugène-Joseph-Armand Duquesne.

 Modeled on English customs relatively new in France, the Galerie des Champs-Elysées combined luxury with elegance with its opulent design and private ambiance.
 It preserved the elegance of a private mansion rather than resembling a commercial space.
 The venue featured luxurious lounges for dinners, balls, concerts, and conferences, as well as a winter garden, cloakroom, billiard room, and smoking room.
 Its 900-meter space hosted high-profile events attended by Parisian elites, including artistic exhibitions, charity sales, and dramatic performances.
 Becoming a social hub for Parisian high society, the Galerie des Champs-Elysées hosted figures like the Marquis de Bassano, the Viscount Desmontiers, Henri Germain, Schreiber, Firmin Didot, and Christen, mayor of the 8th arrondissement.
 The notable socialites to attend balls at the gallery were the Princess of Poix, the Princess Murat, the Countess of Ganay, the Countess Le Marois, and Mrs. Seminario, among others.

 In 1895, the Parisian venue hosted the Napoleonic Exhibition known as the Historical and Military Exhibition of the Revolution and the Empire (Exposition historique et militaire de la révolution et de l'empire).